Apandey1354/SAFESTOP/README.md

 ## Conclusion

-This documentation provides a comprehensive overview of the LegalGuard application workflow, covering:
+This documentation provides a comprehensive overview of the Safestop application workflow, covering:

+- **Complete User Journey**: Step-by-step flow from app launch to completing an emergency consultation
 - **Frontend**: React Native app structure, navigation, screens, and state management
 - **Backend**: FastAPI server, endpoints, and request processing
 - **Database**: PostgreSQL schema, relationships, and operations